 Ideally, your tissue culture incubator should be polished stainless steel, gleaming and immaculate like a surgical theatre.
 And I am sure you keep it in order, like new.
 It’s just sometimes you start in a lab where the incubators already have brown spots – rust.

 There’s Rust in My Incubator!

-Usually rust occurs because of incorrect cleaning.
+Usually, rust occurs because of incorrect cleaning.
 Some careless person, remembering what his mum uses in the kitchen, used bleach for cleaning.
-Although the sticker on the door says “no chlorine ions,”and bleach vapour is toxic to the cells.
+Although the sticker on the door says “no chlorine ions,” and bleach vapor is toxic to the cells.
 Or somebody left Virkon solution on allowing it to eat at the surfaces, not wiping with alcohol afterward.
 Or even another somebody put copper salt into the water jacket for disinfection, and copper is corrosive.

 The good news is that the rust spots are not harmful to your culture on their own, as the rust does not get into the sealed tissue culture vessels.
 The bad: rust spots provide a good shelter for bugs, which will get there one day, and from the rust into your tissue culture.